Here is a quick recap of industry related headlines over the last week:

 Used Vehicle Supply Projections

 About 1.9 million vehicles were repossessed by lenders and sold (mostly) through wholesale channels in 2019.
-During the beginning of the pandemic, most of the states put a moratorium on auto repossessions and most of the lenders had deferral programs to help owners through the first several months of the recession.
-According to American Financial Services Association, as of last week, only Maryland and Washington DC still have a moratorium in place.
-Illinois started repossessions just a few weeks ago.
+During the beginning of the pandemic, most states put a moratorium on auto repossessions and most lenders had deferral programs to help owners through the first several months of the recession.
 Most of the lenders have ended their deferral programs.
 Our survey of lenders and automotive recovery companies suggest that the volume of repossessed vehicles will at least double in the next six months.
 We expect that there will be substantial challenges at every step of the process as recovery, transportation, and disposal are not fully recovered.

 Rental Unit Returns

-Business and leisure travel collapsed at the end of March – air travel is still down by more than 70% according to the TSA.
-We expect a significant reduction in both categories for the remainder of 2020.
+Business and leisure travel collapsed at the end of March – air travel is still down by more than 60% according to the TSA.
 In addition, there is no expectation that travel will return to pre-COVID-19 levels over the next several years.
-According to the IATA (International Air Transport Association), air travel will not return to pre-COVID-19 levels until after 2023.
+According to the IATA (International Air Transport Association), air travel will not return to pre-COVID-19 levels until after 2024.
 This puts tremendous financial pressure on rental companies that rely on air travel to reduce both their current fleet and scrutinize future vehicle acquisitions.

 At the end of May, Hertz filed for bankruptcy in North America as a result of the pandemic.
-Several weeks ago, Hertz was able to secure a deal with its lenders that allows a gradual reduction of fleet – over 182,000 units between June and December.
-In addition to Hertz, we expect other rental companies will continue to reduce their fleet during the fall months to match lower demand for rentals.
-This practice will lead to over 250,000 additional rental units hitting the wholesale market in the second half of 2020.
+Hertz was able to secure a deal with its lenders that allows a gradual reduction of fleet – over 182,000 units between June and December.
+In addition to Hertz, other rental companies reduced their fleet during the summer and fall months to match lower demand for rentals.
+This practice lead to over 250,000 additional rental units on the wholesale market in the second half of 2020.